mvdh7/pytzer/README.md

     conda env create -f environment.yml

-If you want to run this environment in Spyder v5, you will also need to upgrade `spyder-kernels` (the default version is suitable for Spyder v4):

-    conda update -n pytzer -c conda-forge spyder-kernels

-Finally, fork and/or clone this repo to somewhere that your Python can see it.
+Then, fork and/or clone this repo to somewhere that your Python can see it.

-### For general use

-At present only up to v0.4.3 is available for installation with `pip` using:

-    pip install pytzer

-Once v0.5+ is available via `pip`, you will also need to set the environment variable `JAX_ENABLE_X64=True`, unless you have built the environment using the environment.yml file from the section above.

 ## Documentation